jenkinsci/pipeline-model-definition-plugin/rfc/JENKINS-41334-parallel-stage-execution.md

 Note that this section is at least partially speculative.
 We will defer to the Blue Ocean team for the final decision on visualization of parallel stages.

-At least initially, we would recommend only visualizing the first level of parallel stages, in the same manner that parallel branches are visualized in Blue Ocean currently.
-This would mean flattening anything below the first `parallel` invocation's `stage`s.
-Another possibility would be flattening the visualization at each level - i.e., initially just displaying the first level of nesting, but allowing drilling down into an individual parallel branch/`stage` and displaying the next level of nesting, and so on.
+We would recommend visualizing the parallel stages in the same manner that parallel branches are visualized in Blue Ocean currently, but using the `stage` name, status and metadata rather than the parallel branch.